Overview

 Open the Mocap tab on the right hand side of the viewport.

-Select the number of actors you’d like to track.
+Select the number of actors you’d like to track (1-2).

 Please note that we do not recommend changing this while the mocap mode is activated.

-Choose the detection method - this allows you to restrict who can be tracked.
+Choose the Tracking Area (detection method) - this allows you to restrict who will be detected.

 Polygon - This allows you to create a bespoke shaped detection area based on the number of sides and the radius.

-None - This allows anyone seen by the cameras to be tracked.
+None - This allows anyone seen by the cameras to be detected.

-Choose the initialisation mode - this will determine which of the detected actors will be tracked.
+Choose the Initialisation Mode (tracking method) - this will determine which of the detected actors will be tracked.

 Auto - It will automatically track actors once it detects them.